bowd/crucible/README.md

 I've tried it on a variety of tests but it could still fail when opening a test.
 If it happens it will create a `/tmp/<test-name>.txt` file with the output.
 Please open an issue and attach the output 󰕹.

+## Upcoming features

+- **Trace filtering**: Have a list of customizable filters that can be toggled to hide trace lines from the output.
+The current filtering feature just filters `console.log`, `VM.label` and `VM.addr`.
+- **Trace search**: Jump to trace line by fuzzy searching on the function call or event name.
+- **Profile switch**: Switch the foundry profile that you're using to run the tests, should automatically detect existing profiles.
+- **Custom labling**: Ability to do in-app labeling of addresses or bytes32 identifiers.
+- **External decoding**: Use public resources to decode function calls and events which could come up in fork-tests.